Representation of increasing convex functionals with countably additive measures: Derivation of sup-representations

 Note that $U$ contains $l^{\infty}$ as a subspace, and on $l^{\infty}$ the following holds:

-\begin{lemma} Every increasing convex functional $\psi : l^{\infty} \to \mathbb{R} \cup \crl{+\infty}$ satisfying {\rm (C')} or {\rm (D')} is $\sigma(l^{\infty}, l^1)$-lower semicontinuous. \end{lemma}
+\begin{lemma} Every increasing convex functional $\psi \colon l^{\infty} \to \mathbb{R} \cup \crl{+\infty}$ satisfying {\rm (C')} or {\rm (D')} is $\sigma(l^{\infty}, l^1)$-lower semicontinuous. \end{lemma}

-\begin{proof} To prove the lemma one has to show that all lower level sets of $\psi$ are $\sigma(l^{\infty}, l^1)$-closed.
-By the Krein--\v{S}mulian theorem (see e.g. Theorem V.5.7 in \cite{DS}), it is enough to show that the sets
+\begin{proof} The lemma follows if we can show that all lower level sets of $\psi$ are $\sigma(l^{\infty}, l^1)$-closed.
+By the Krein--\v{S}mulian theorem (see, e.g., Theorem V.5.7 in \cite{DS}), it is enough to show that the sets